SampleFix: Learning to Generate Functionally Diverse Fixes: Introduction

-To summarize, the contributions of this paper are as follows, \begin{enumerate*} \item We propose a generative framework to automatically correct common programming errors by learning the distribution over potential fixes and interacting with a compiler in an iterative procedure. \item We propose a novel regularizer to encourage the model to generate diverse fixes. \item Our conditional generative model together with the diversity regularizer shows an increase in the diversity of samples and strong improvement over the state-of-the-art approaches on real world scenarios. \end{enumerate*}
+To summarize, the contributions of this paper are as follows, \begin{enumerate*} \item We propose an efficient generative method to automatically correct common programming errors by learning the distribution over potential fixes. \item We propose a novel regularizer to encourage the model to generate diverse fixes. \item Our generative model together with the diversity regularizer shows an increase in the diversity and accuracy of fixes, and a strong improvement over the state-of-the-art approaches. \end{enumerate*}